EU parliament's corruption investigation can 'negatively' impact relations: Qatar

 The statement also emphasised Qatar and Belgium's "close" relationship.

-"Our nations co-operated during the Covid-19 pandemic and Qatar is an important supplier of LNG to Belgium," it read.
+"Our nations co-operated during the Covid-19 pandemic and Qatar is an important supplier of LNG to Belgium.
+The decision to exclusively ban representatives from a single nation at the EU Parliament demonstrates that MEPs have been significantly misled," it read.

+"It is unfortunate that some acted on preconceived prejudices against Qatar and made their judgements based on the inaccurate information in the leaks rather than waiting for the investigation to conclude,” the statement added.

+"Qatar has strong and longstanding ties with many countries in the European Union, and we extend our gratitude to those who have demonstrated their commitment to these relationships during this current wave of attacks against our country," the diplomat stated.

 (With inputs from agencies)